fignite/svelte-template/README.md

 {
     manifest: "manifest.json", // Optional.
 The path to the plugin or widget's manifest file
     src: "src", // The path to the ui and main source code.
 By default the template looks for ui code inside `/ui` and code inside `/code`.
-    dest: "build", // The path where you would like the compiled files to be created (this must match what's in your manifest),
+    dest: "build", // The path where you would like the compiled files to be created (this must match what's in your manifest).
+Warning: this folder get's deleted,
     code: true, // Optional.
 Specify false if you don't want Svelte to bundle the main code.
 Useful if you want to use another bundler for this
 }
 ```

 ## File structure

 - `src` This contains both `UI` and `Code` source code.
-See below for help on use with multiple UI files
+See below for help on use with multiple UI files.
-- `dest` The destination you want the files to be written to.

 ## Multiple UI files

-To support UI files do the following:
+To support UI files add a separate key for each UI file.

 1. Edit your manifest file to point to what will be the final compiled UI files
     ```jsonc